 Special thanks to: Kouma Kan Africa, Khalifa Conte, Charlotte Bradley, Vanley Burke, Tina Pringle-Hamilton, Kate Davey, Kerry McPhail, Drum Nation, Journeys Festival International, Kartong International Cultural Festival, Modou Manneh, Amadou Sambou, Sam Teflon, Sandele Eco Retreat.

-Spearman was supported by public funding from the National Lottery through Arts Council England in partnership with Furry Fruits Visual Arts.
+Spearman was supported by public funding from the National Lottery through Arts Council England.

 Essays / Reviews